clairemerot/physalia_adaptation_course/README.md

 ## Day3: Outlier detection - Environmental associations

-Data: We focus on 12 population from Canada for which there is almost no geographic structure but environmental variability
+Data: We focus on 12 population from Canada for which there is almost no geographic structure but great environmental variability

-3-1: Genetic structure and LD-pruned data
+3-1: Genetic structure and LD-pruning

 3-2: Outlier of differentiation with two methods (Outflank & Baypass)